-The following priority areas reflect CURE's focus on advances that have the potential to truly transform and save lives.
+The following priority areas reflect CURE Epilepsy's focus on advances that have the potential to truly transform and save lives.
 Prevention, disease modification and elimination are critical goals and consistent with our mission.

-- Transformative research to enhance our understanding of the cellular, molecular, genetic and systems-level mechanisms that lead to any of the epilepsies, facilitating the continued investigation of disease-modifying or preventative strategies - Innovative approaches that can prevent, modify and/or arrest the development of acquired epilepsy after stroke, tumor, viral infection, etc. - Research that will inform the development of novel therapies to prevent onset or halt the progression of the severe pediatric epilepsies - Research focused on new, effective treatments for the >30% of the epilepsy population who are pharmacoresistant - Novel research that furthers our understanding of the causes and ultimate elimination of SUDEP - Translational, clinical, and clinically-informed basic research that will facilitate understanding of the cellular-, molecular-, and systems-level mechanisms that underlie the relationships between sleep and epilepsy
+- Transformative research to enhance our understanding of the cellular, molecular, genetic, and systems-level mechanisms that lead to any of the epilepsies, facilitating the continued investigation of disease-modifying or preventative strategies. - Innovative approaches that can prevent, modify and/or arrest the development of acquired epilepsy.
+Examples include epilepsy that develops after stroke, tumor, traumatic brain injury or infection, including febrile infection-related epilepsy syndrome (FIRES) as well as new-onset refractory status-epilepticus (NORSE). - Research that will inform the development of novel therapies to prevent onset or halt the progression of the severe pediatric epilepsies. - Research focused on new, effective treatments for the >30% of the epilepsy population who are pharmacoresistant. - Novel research that furthers our understanding of the causes and ultimate elimination of SUDEP. - Translational, clinical, and clinically informed basic research that will facilitate understanding of the cellular-, molecular-, and systems-level mechanisms that underlie the relationships between sleep and epilepsy. - Based on CURE Epilepsy's current research objectives, lower priority will be given for research in the following areas: - Research that focuses solely on a comorbid condition without also seeking to address/understand the accompanying epilepsy. - o Research that focuses solely on improving localization of the epileptic seizure focus.